Denobraz/laravel-contact-form/README.md

 {
     public function handle(): void
     {
-        // You can access the contact form data, cookies, meta, etc. using the following methods:
+        // You can access the contact form data using the following methods:
         $email = $this->contactForm->data('email');

         // To use the cookies, and meta-data, you need allow storing them in the config file.